 Who Should You Call if You Are Charged with Theft in NJ?

 If you or a loved one has been arrested for theft by unlawful taking or for any other criminal offense in New Jersey, you need the help of an attorney to examine your case and determine the best course to mitigate or avoid the consequences.
-The lawyers of the Rosenblum Law Firm are skilled criminal defense attorneys with experience helping people in similar situations.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled criminal defense attorneys with experience helping people in similar situations.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.